philipsouthwell/mezzanine-slideshows/README.md

         )
     ```

-2. Run `python manage.py syncdb` to create the mezzanine-slideshows models.
+1. Run `python manage.py syncdb` to create the mezzanine-slideshows models.

 1. In the header of your *base.html* file after ``<link rel="stylesheet" href="{% static "css/bootstrap-theme.css" %}">``
 add the following two lines:
     ```html
     <link rel="stylesheet" href="{% static "mezzanine-slideshows/css/mezzanine-slideshow.css" %}">
     <link rel="stylesheet" href="{% static "mezzanine/css/magnific-popup.css" %}">
+    ```

+1. At the end of your *base.html* file, just after `{% include "includes/footer_scripts.html" %}`, add the following
+two lines:
+    ```html
+    <script src="{% static "mezzanine-slideshows/js/mezzanine-slideshow.js" %}"></script>
+    <script src="{% static "mezzanine-slideshows/js/jquery.magnific-popup.js" %}"></script>
+    ```

+1. This step is key.
+Without it no slideshows will appear.
+Add the following code to any place you wish a template to
+check whether a slideshow should be displayed, and then display it:
+    ```django
+    {% include "includes/mezzanine_slideshows.html" %}
     ```